(includes gratuitous resource materials!)

 Learn the secret behind finding chords on the fretboard and develop patterns for moving them around.
 Hear some of your favorite songs and see how they're built.
 Learn how to transition and add color, throw in some cool licks and make each song your own!
 (Intermediate)

 Take notes as I show you how to play some of the most magical Disney songs ever written.
-Easy accompaniment to timeless tunes like "The Bare Necessities", "Chim Chim Cher-ee" and "The Circle Of Life."
+Easy accompaniment to timeless tunes from "Mary Poppins", "The Lion King" and even the Disney parks!
 Bring your mouse ears, your ukulele and note-taking tools as we analyze and demystify the magic of Disney music!
 (All Levels)

 Ukulele Study In Song - "Over The Rainbow/What A Wonderful World"

 Nuff sed.
 A low-G string helps to make this song from Bruddah Iz sound just right.
 I'll teach you the strum pattern and chords for this beloved medley.
 (Intermediate)

 It's just a tiny guitar, but it's got a great voice for mainstream music.
 Bring your baritones and we'll run through some fun tunes that will get any party going!
 (Intermediate)